 Contrary to our predictions, diet diversity and composition did not differ by breeding stage.
 I had expected birds to be more selective on Lepidoptera larvae while feeding young.
 Studies have shown that caterpillars comprise 60-87% of prey biomass brought to black-throated blue warblers nestlings (Goodbred and Holmes 1996), thus I expected their diets to be less diverse during the parental stage and be comprised of mostly Lepidoptera.
 However, my results suggest that adults may select the same prey items to feed their young that they eat themselves throughout all breeding stages.
+Need to say that it’s unlikely that they would expend energy foraging for different prey than what they feed their young, but not sure what to cite.

 Fecal DNA metabarcoding allowed us to examine the diets of black-throated blue warblers at a specificity that is not possible to replicate in observational studies.
 We were able to identify 249 species in 98 fecal samples.
 While it is possible to classify prey items at the species-level by examining fecal samples or stomach contents directly, it is challenging and time consuming even for expert taxonomists, and certain arthropod parts may be degraded (Hoenig et al. 2022).
 In addition, fecal DNA metabarcoding is minimally invasive in comparison to other methods such as emetics studies, which can be harmful to birds (Carlisle and Holberton 2006).
 Although DNA metabarcoding does not provide information on prey abundance, we can utilize frequency of occurrence data to understand the relative importance of different prey items based on the percentage of diets in which each taxon occurs (Deagle et al. 2019).
 These data can help us to better understand how declines in specific prey might affect black-throated blue warbler.